Prasiolite State - Part 3 - Green Crystals of Bangkok

 Programs positioning in sequential with space hierarchy

-Resting Zone - Small and low interference pavilion units are protected in the core center for low exposure to enhance private value.
+Resting Zone - Small, low-impact pavilion units are protected in the core of the site, providing a sheltered environment with minimal exposure to enhance privacy and tranquility.

 Situated in: Low Gas - Low Noise regions

-Children Zone - Playground units come with height restrictions.
-They are confined to the ground level for safety precautions.
+Children Zone - Play areas designed with height restrictions, confined to ground level to ensure safety and accessibility for younger users.

 Situated in: Lowest Gas - Lowest Noise regions